 CHOOSE TO FORGIVE!

-If you find yourself stuck in this area, sign up for a complimentary “Getting Unstuck” session with me, where we will identify the areas of your life that are stuck because of the unforgiveness and brainstorm some ways to forgive and move forward while being true to yourself.
+If you find yourself stuck in this area, sign up for a complimentary “Break Free from Your Past” session with me, where we will identify the areas of your life that are stuck because of the unforgiveness and brainstorm some ways to forgive and move forward while being true to yourself.